 We rate Turkey’s INDC target “Critically Insufficient”.
 Turkey’s commitment is not in line with interpretations of a “fair” approach in line with holding warming below 2°C, let alone with the Paris Agreement’s stronger 1.5°C limit.
 This means that if most other countries followed Turkey’s approach, global warming would exceed 3–4°C.

-Akkuyu is expected to be followed by a second NPP at Sinop in Northern Turkey.
-However, this is facing difficulties as the Japanese construction partner is pulling out from the project, the government is still planning on its construction, but has yet to announce new partners and funders.
+Although the second NPP at Sinop in Northern Turkey is facing difficulties after the Japanese construction partner withdrew from the project, the government is still planning on its construction, but has yet to announce new partners and funders.
 Discussions are underway with Chinese interests for the third NPP.

-While there was a successful tender process in 2017 (1 GW Solar and 1 GW Wind Auctions), the 1.2 GW off-shore wind auction initially announced for June 2018 has been postponed to 2019 at the earliest.
+While there was a successful tender process in 2017 (1 GW Solar and 1 GW Wind Auctions), the 1.2 GW off-shore wind auction initially announced for June 2018 and postponed to 2019 has not yet taken place.
 This was followed by the cancellation of the second solar PV YEKA auction, originally planned for January 2019.
 The last auction to be recorded was awarded in May 2019 for a 1 GW Onshore Wind Tender to Enercon-Enerjisa Consortium (Presidency of The Republic of Turkey, 2019).
-So even though the Ministry of Energy and Natural Resources has new plans for an additional 10 GW of solar PV and 10 GW of wind capacity to be installed in the coming decade, and prices from recent auctions show a very competitive renewable energy sector, if the delays for renewables experienced so far were to continue, we are not confident this timeline will be met, and periods of policy uncertainty refrain investors and industry actors which is harmful to job creation (IRENA, 2019a) .
+So even though the Ministry of Energy and Natural Resources has new plans to install an additional 10 GW of solar PV and 10 GW of wind capacity in the coming decade, and prices from recent auctions show a very competitive renewable energy sector, if the delays for renewables experienced so far were to continue, we are not confident this timeline will be met, and periods of policy uncertainty refrain investors and industry actors which is harmful to job creation (IRENA, 2019a) .
 On the positive side, if Turkey achieves its plan to increase its installed capacity in wind and solar energy by almost 21 GW by 2024, it will be among Europe’s five top countries for the amount of renewables.

-Due to its strategic location and the forecasted increasing demand on Liquified Natural Gas (LNG) worldwide, Turkey is aiming to become a gas trading hub by developing its storage and regasification capacities: two new floating storage and regasification units (FSRU) planned by 2023 when the second FSRU was commissioned in January 2018.
+Due to its strategic location and the forecasted increasing demand on Liquified Natural Gas (LNG) worldwide, Turkey is continuing its efforts to become a gas trading hub by developing its storage and regasification capacities: two new floating storage and regasification units (FSRU) planned by 2023 when the second FSRU was commissioned in January 2018.
 From January to June 2019, the country’s imports reached a record high and in 2018 LNG imports represented 22.5% of total gas purchased.
 The CAT, however, cautioned in June 2017 that natural gas has a limited role to play as a bridging fuel in the power sector and runs the risk of overshooting the Paris Agreement long-term temperature goal if fully operational or creating stranded assets.